ahilbers/renewable_test_PSMs/README.md

 #### Tutorial without installing

-For a quick introduction to the models, see [this link](https://mybinder.org/v2/gh/ahilbers/renewable_test_PSMs/HEAD).
-It is a [binder](https://mybinder.readthedocs.io/en/latest/) instance of the tutorial (`tutorial.ipynb`) that you can run as a docker, without having to install any pacakges on your own machine.
+For a quick introduction to the models, see [this link](https://mybinder.org/v2/gh/ahilbers/renewable_test_PSMs/HEAD), then open `tutorial.ipynb`.
+It is a [binder](https://mybinder.readthedocs.io/en/latest/) instance of the tutorial (`tutorial.ipynb`) that you can run in the browser, without having to install any pacakges on your own machine.
 Thanks to [Anne Fouilloux](https://github.com/annefou) for setting this up.

 #### Customising and running your own simulations